-^{} The dates/times of the midterms are tentative and subject to change and subject to approval by the Registrar.
-All times are ET.
+The dates/times of the midterms are tentative and subject to change and subject to approval by the Registrar.

-The midterms and final exam will be mixed format (a combination of multiple choice, true/false, fill-in-the-blank, and/or short answer questions).
+Midterms and the final exam will be in mixed format (a combination of multiple choice and/or true/false questions).

 Only non-programmable, non-graphing calculators are allowed on exams.